westonpace/CSharp-From-Zero-To-Hero-v2-wiki/C#-Keywords-and-User-Input.md

 ### Write

-To write text to console, all you have to do is ``Console.Write("My text");``
+To write text to console, all you have to do is `Console.Write("My text");`.
-To write a line of text to console, all you have to do is ``Console.WriteLine("My text");``
+To write a line of text to console, all you have to do is `Console.WriteLine("My text");`.
 The printed text will appear without "" because the quotation marks are used to have a distinction between code and text, but such distinction is no longer needed when printing text.
-Note: if you type ``cw`` in code editor and press tab, it will autocomplete the snippet with ``Console.WriteLine();``
+Note: if you type `cw` in code editor and press tab, it will autocomplete the snippet with `Console.WriteLine();`

 ### Read

-We can read user input in many different ways, but for now, we will focus on the most simple one- ``Console.ReadLine();``.
+We can read user input in many different ways, but for now, we will focus on the most simple one- `Console.ReadLine();`.
 This will try to read a line of text that a user typed and pressed enter.
-For example ``string name = Console.ReadLine();``.
+For example `string name = Console.ReadLine();`.

 ### var keyword

 You don't have to always explicitly declare a variable with a type.
 It might get tedious sometimes, especially when types get more complex and long.
 Sometimes we either don't care about a type or it's extremely obvious what the type is.
-By convention, in most cases, we use ``var`` to define a type.
+By convention, in most cases, we use `var` to define a type.
 For example: ``var name = "Kaisinel;".
 Type of name, in this case, will be string.
 Compiler is smart enough to know the type in most cases and when it doesn't, you will have to hint it with explicit types, casting or other...

-Note: ``var`` doesn't make C# loose strong-typed language features.
-If you hover over ``var`` in IDE, you will still see the actual type.
+Note: `var` doesn't make C# to determine type on the fly.
+If you hover over `var` in IDE, you will still see the actual type.

 ___

 ## Homework